bartongroup/slivka/sphinx-docs/getting_started.rst

 by the program.
 Each file (or group of files) is given by the name-key under which you specify the *path* to the file (relative to the process' working directory).
 Path can be a file name or a glob_ pattern.
-Special names: *stdout* and *stderr* are reserved for standard output and error streams.
+Standard output and error streams are directed to the *stdout* and *stderr* files respectively, use those names if you want to include them.
 Additionally, you can provide a *media-type* to help web browsers and clients recognise the file type.

 .. _glob: https://en.wikipedia.org/wiki/Glob_(programming)